coveo/source.coveo.com/_posts/2021-02-25-checkov-terragrunt-hook.md

 What happens when a security specialist configures AWS Security Hub after delegating infrastructure management to multiple DevOps teams?
 Well, if everyone took the time to read all the documentation available each time they needed to create a new piece of infrastructure, everything should be green!

 We all know we don’t always take the time to fully read the documentation.
-DevOps teams members are likely to:
+DevOps team members are likely to:
 - Copy a piece of Terraform code from StackOverflow
 - Copy another piece of Terraform code from a colleague that copied it from StackOverflow
 - Use an IDE to tell the required parameters without reading any documentation